yodrew/darkroomretreat/manuscript/protocol.md

 ### support {#support}

+Support should be passive.
+This means

 My ideas of support have evolved since my first retreat.
 Once a day, Finn brought me food and talked to me a few minutes.
+I, then my clients generally liked having such active support for our first retreats.
+We found it reassuring to say a few words to someone each day.

 For my first clients, I did more of each, sometimes too much.
 I thought of myself as a facilitator.
 Then a client wanted to communicate with notes and clapping in response to my questions.
 One clap meant no; two, yes; three, repeat the question.
 His retreat was up to him and he knew it.
-He just wanted mechanical support.
+He just wanted logistical support and the passive psychic support of my simply being around.

 I liked this a lot.
 It eased my worries and helped me trust in life more.
-I started thinking of myself as a supporter.
-I later retreated without support and much preferred the solitude and lack of interruption
+Rather than a facilitator, I started thinking of myself as a supporter.
+I later tried retreating without support and much preferred the solitude and lack of interruption.

-I and my clients generally liked having a supporter for our first retreats.
-We found it reassuring to say a few words to someone each day.
-But then, none of us had this book!
-You only need someone to bring you food if you retreat longer than four days; with good planning, maybe you could go eight.
-It's common sense to have a fully charged cellphone or walkie-talkie and someone nearby to call in case of emergency.
-This is a minimal level of support.
-If you have an active supporter, here are the conditions:
+However, that was only a 4-day retreat, and I was in a small village of friends.
+For 8-day retreats, I have found that having someone nearby, on call, is critical.
+A retreatant is in a kind of womb.
+Supporters are like parents.
+They go about their regular lives, but remain available and create constant psychic shielding for the retreatant.
+Weird forces exist in the world.
+We need to rest from them, too.
+A little team of supporters makes this possible.

+A retreatant can get a supporter's attention from inside the darkroom with an operable flag or a bell at the end of a cord.
+A fully charged cellphone or walkie-talkie works in case of emergency.

+Here are the attributes of good support:

-- duties and qualifications.
-A supporter:
+- supporter's duties and qualifications:
     - has read this book, understanding the basic ideas of hygiene; expertise is not required
+    - has retreated or will soon.
+No neutral or tacitly negative supporters!
     - is reliable; and has a modicum of common sense
     - brings food and checks for notes or says hello according to an agreed schedule (noon works well).
 Saying hello can happen once a day, once in the middle of the retreat, or not at all
-    - has retreated or will soon.
-No neutral or tacitly negative supporters!
+    - stays nearby and keeps the retreatant in the back of his mind while going about daily life.
+    - has back-up support, at least one other person.
 - design
     - a supporter can deliver food and talk to the retreatant in a normal voice without opening the darkroom's door
     - a supporter can enter the darkroom without letting in light.
 Or, the retreatant covers her eyes till the door is shut again